jtranberg/fan7-relationship-integration-app/README.md

 ## Ownership and License

-Fan7 — The Technician is designed and developed by **Jay Tranberg / App Intelligence**.
+Fan7 — The Technician is designed and developed by **Jay Tranberg / App Intelligence.ca**.

 Copyright © 2026 App Intelligence.ca.
 All rights reserved.